Sonickmumba/My-Portfolio/README.md

 # My Portfolio Project

-> In this project, i create my personal portfolio site with the help of Figma designs.
+> In this project, i create my personal portfolio site using a Figma designs.

 ## Built With